New to Video?

 What about adding effects or outputting and rendering to different types of media?
 What about shooting video that looks professional and not obviously from a digital Handycam?
 How can you make money from shooting video?

-My first “moving pictures” camera was a Standard 8 cine camera that the family used.
-The footage had to be developed much like that from stills cameras in the days of film photography and then played back through an expensive cine projector (which also needed a huge screen to watch it on).
+My first "moving pictures" camera was a Standard 8 cine camera that the family used.
+The footage had to be developed much like that from stills cameras in the days of film photography.
+Then played back through an expensive cine projector (which also needed a huge screen to watch it on).
 It also had no sound and tended to get caught up in the spooling system on occasion.

-How times have changed and who would have thought that you would be able to get high definition video footage from a tiny chip inside a mobile phone back then?
+How times have changed.
+Who would have thought that you would be able to get high definition video footage from a tiny chip inside a mobile phone back then?

-Sure, a great stills capture can tell a great story and done well can leave you with feelings of awe, pride, compassion, happiness, sadness, anger, love and so on and for me they always will.
-A single image can strike up all sorts of emotions.
+Sure, a great stills capture can tell a great story.
+Done well, stills can leave you with feelings of awe, pride, compassion, happiness, sadness, anger, love and so on.
+For me they always will as a single image can strike up all sorts of emotions.

-Video on the other hand brings not only the “moving” picture into the frame, so to speak, but also another dimension altogether, and another of our senses…audio!
+Video on the other hand brings not only the "moving" picture into the frame, but also another dimension altogether.
+Another of our senses...audio!

-I like to mix this with the original stills image to my slideshows to have the best of everything and I truly believe that this is the way forward for digital imaging…particularly for wedding photography and videography…they are most definitely merging.
+I like to mix this with the original stills image to my slideshows to have the best of everything.
+Back in 2006, I truly believed that this is the way forward for digital imaging.
+Particularly for wedding photography and videography.
+I was right, they are most definitely merging.

-So, those of you that are new to video, think about the final output when recording anything and pay particular attention to stability, exposure and audio.
+So, those of you that are new to video, think about the final output when recording anything.
+Pay particular attention to stability, exposure and audio.